 If you choose to collect randomized IDs, you don’t get the same level of insight for those devices as you do the known ones, because the IDs can change as often as every few seconds, but what you do get is a snapshot of the total number of devices transmitting at a given time.
 We can also combine this with optical sensors, which have highly accurate footfall counters, to get a true sense of the total number of people in a space, accounting for those with and without devices.
 This data can be extremely important in situations where personal identification isn’t the goal, such as monitoring no-phone zones, or places where it's a matter of public safety.
 For example, if you can see a device transmitting from within a restricted train tunnel, that information could be the means by which you’re able to save a life.

 By paying attention to the total number of transmissions at any given time, you can then subtract the known, non-randomized devices from the total to do better spatial analytics.
 While you cannot follow a randomized device, it can tell you what kind of sample size you’re working with, and can provide more information down the road.
 Different phones approach randomization differently, and in some instances, the way they are configured can lay a trail of digital breadcrumbs that matches their activity records on acceptance of your WiFi network’s terms and conditions.
-For instance, it is possible to match an Android device’s randomized data to it’s unique ID after it is derandomized, effectively putting a ‘face’ to the previously randomized data.
-You would not have access to this information if you chose to ignore randomized devices.
+For instance, it may be possible to match an Android device's randomized data to it's unique ID after it becomes known by joining a wifi network, you would not have access to this information if you chose to ignore randomized devices.

 By working with randomized devices in this way, we can create more accurate data extrapolations about the ways and frequency with which people engage with a space, whilst also respecting privacy regulations.